indexdata/folio-global-update/README.md

         putCache(key, value) -- stores key/value pairs for the session or until the empty-cache command is issued readCache(key) -- fetches value from cache based on key
 ```

-The above action script will suppress a holdings record.

 To make this all happen, execute the `run` command which will subsequently prompt you to choose an action script: